QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

 Example 2
 =========

-Next we shut down randomness in demand and assume that the sdemand shock :math:`\nu_t` follows a deterministic path:
+Next, we shut down randomness in demand and assume that the demand shock :math:`\nu_t` follows a deterministic path:

 .. math::